songster-sa/aws-sw-arch-associate-notes/readme.md

 - u can set health checks - if fails then route is taken out until it passes
 - Geo-proximity routing - traffic flow only - create traffic policies
     - geo based + bias setting
+- Domain registrar VS DNS - Route 53 offers both services
+- how to use route53 with a 3rd party domain registrar
+     - create Hosted Zone in route 53
+     - update 3rd party name servers to use route53 name servers

 ## VPC
 - network ACL - STATELESS